 UPDATE to include Hamilton accord: As the cast of Hamilton looks forward to a portion of profits from the blockbuster, The Book of Mormon has paid its workshop actors about $3 million to-date for helping to develop that Broadway smash.

 The estimate of royalties is based on financial results for Mormon obtained from the office of New York Attorney General Eric Schneiderman via a Freedom of Information Law request.
 (Royalties include only the Broadway production, as data from the London production and two national tours weren’t made available.)
 Chris Boneau, a Mormon spokesman, declined to comment.
-One Mormon actor who spoke on condition of anonymity said he’s been paid $20,000 to $40,000 a year in royalties.

 A musical without musicians is an untested concept on Broadway.
 Janet B. Rosen, the freshman lead producer of In Transit, a long-gestating a cappella romantic comedy circling Broadway, says she’s undaunted.